nic-dgl104-winter-2024/rrj-BasranS/CONTRIBUTING.md

-# External Communitiy Contribution Guidelines for selected Project
+# External Communitiy Contribution Guidelines for selected Project - Part one

-## Project - Storybook

-### 📘 About Storybook

-[Storybook](https://github.com/storybookjs/storybook?tab=readme-ov-file) is like a workshop for frontend developers where they can build, test, and showcase individual pieces of a website or app (called UI components) without needing to put them together in the entire project.
-It helps developers work on these pieces faster and more easily, making sure they look and behave as intended before putting them into the final project.

 ### 🤝 Contributor Covenant Code of Conduct